a-fl0wer/FCCS/README.md

 ===

-Description of darknet.py
+Description of survbot.py
 ---

-The purpose of this modified version of the original darknet.py (pjreddie) is to periodically take photos for analysis of the forest while communicating the results to the FCCS Database.
+The purpose of survbot.py is to periodically take photos for analysis of the forest while communicating the results to the FCCS Database.
 In each iteration the analysis scans the photograph using the YOLO CNN to detect any possible fire and/or smoke in the vicinity.